nikolasovilj/home-bin/README.md

 # home-bin
 ## set of utilites I wrote

-Add home-bin to your PATH variable so that utils are accessible
+Add home-bin to your PATH variable so that utils are accessible to bash

 ```sh
 cd ~ && git clone https://github.com/nikolasovilj/home-bin.git &&\